Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(c) “Leased space” means the individual storage space at the self-service facility which is rented to an occupant pursuant to a rental agreement.
+(e) “Leased space” means the individual storage space at the self-service storage facility that is rented to an occupant pursuant to a rental agreement.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.